lkarol00/teoria-de-lenguajes/README.md

+# Teoría de lenguajes
-# Prácticas de teoría de lenguajes
+Prácticas relacionadas a la materia teoría de lenguajes, UdeA.